• Skip to primary navigation

 Wash the lentil under running water and soak for 10-15 minutes.
 Always soak lentils before cooking to boost the body's mineral absorption rate.
 Soaking lentils also aids digestion.

-pressure cooking red lentil or masoor dal
+pressure cooking red lentil or masoor dal; before and after

 After that, drain the water and add the lentil or dal, along with the required water, to a pressure cooker and cook for 2 to 3 whistles.
 You can also cook red lentil or masoor dal in a pan without using pressure cooker.
 However, it might take little more time than pressure cooker.